Content updated May 27, 2016

 - Patient account number

-Before you call, review the ICD-10 Billing and Compliance Tips (Word, new window) and FAQ below that might help you resolve your issue and avoid the call center.
+Before you call, review the FAQ below that might help you resolve your issue and avoid the call center.
 The answer you need may already be online.

 Please remember to omit decimals in all ICD-9 and ICD-10 codes when submitting claims for payment.
 For example, diagnosis code E119.5 should be entered as E1195.
 This is not a new requirement.
 Decimals have not been allowed in ICD-9 codes and they are not allowed in ICD-10 codes.

 To submit claims with ICD-10 codes using PES, you must upgrade to PES 2.23 or greater.
-You will need to install PES 2.24 (the current version) to submit Alternative Benefit Plan claims.
+You will need to install PES 2.24 to submit Alternative Benefit Plan claims.

 Bug fixes and system changes that necessitate a new PES release may cause issues with older versions of PES software.
 Upgrading as soon as possible after a new release of PES is available is highly recommended to avoid crashes and losing data.
 Waiting too long to upgrade your software may cause your system to crash when you must upgrade more than one version to get current.
 Upgrades should be applied sequentially.
 Skipping versions when upgrading increases the likelihood of system crashes.